-Edit the list of people who contributed to the release, linking to their GitHub account.
+Edit the list of people who contributed to the release, linking to their GitHub accounts.
 Sort their names by the number of commits made since the last release (e.g., use

 git shortlog HEAD...v0.4.0 -sne).

 README.rstwith new information on the new release version, including a vX.Y.Z documentation link, and compatibility with GMT/Python/NumPy versions.
 Follow NEP 29 for compatibility updates.